The Glycemic Index: What You Need To Know

 The glycemic index: what is it and how does it affect your health and weight?
-Here’s everything you need to know.

 WHAT IS THE GLYCEMIC INDEX?

-The glycemic index (GI) is a rating of how quickly carbohydrate-containing foods break down to simple sugars.
+The glycemic index is a rating of how quickly carbohydrate-containing foods break down to simple sugars.
 High glycemic carbohydrates break down quickly into glucose, resulting in a rapid rise in our blood sugar level.
 On the other hand, slow releasing, low glycemic carbohydrates break down relatively slowly, providing a more sustained release of energy.

 The GI rates all carbohydrate containing foods, including those like vegetables, pulses and high sugar treat foods, as well as carbohydrates we typically think of like pasta, bread, rice and potatoes.